 Students who are receiving a state exemption or waiver for tuition and fees, such as the Hazlewood, Blind/Deaf and Foster Child Care exemptions, are not eligible to receive any other institutional or state grants/scholarships.

-Entering freshmen students may be eligible up to a maximum of 5 years or 150 credit hours.
-Transfer students may be eligible for a maximum of 3 years or 90 credit hours.
+Entering freshmen students may be eligible up to a maximum of 5 years or 150 credit hours, whichever comes first.
+Students awarded based on the Associate Degree pathway may be eligible for a maximum of 3 years or 90 credit hours, whichever comes first.

 The Texas Grant is adjusted based on enrollment.
-A student enrolled: full-time (12 hours) or three quarter time (9 hours) will receive 100% of their award, half time (6 hours) and less than half time (5-3 hours) will receive 0% of their award.
+A student enrolled: full-time (12 hours) or three quarter time (9 hours) will receive 100% of their award, if it's the student's graduating semester, they must be enrolled at least half-time.

-Students must complete 24 semester credit hours per academic year and maintain a cumulative 2.5 GPA or higher.
+At the end of the first Academic Year, students will adhere to Institution SAP Policy.
+Students must complete 24 semester credit hours per academic year and maintain a cumulative 2.5 GPA or higher in their 2nd, 3rd, and 4th Academic Year.

 The Texas Public Education Grant (TPEG) is offered to students based on information submitted via a student's FAFSA application and enrollment status.
+A limited amount of funds is available to non-residents of Texas and foreign students who are not eligible to submit a FAFSA.
+These students should submit a TASFA application to determine eligibility for TPEG.
+Please note that these funds are extremely limited.
+This grant is offered until funds are exhausted.
 To qualify, a student must:

 - Be classified as an undergraduate student